Image 1 of 16

-Victorian 22ct Gold Snake Bracelet Mourning Locket Blue Enamelled
+Victorian 18ct Gold Snake Bracelet Mourning Locket Blue Enamelled

-A super fabulous Victorian gold mourning bracelet (c.
-1880) in 22ct gold possibly 18ct with an overlay of 22ct yet the piece was tested as 22ct.
+A fabulous Victorian gold mourning bracelet (c.
+1880) in 18ct buttery gold.
 This is a little piece of history and artistry in one.
 Articulated as a snake-link chain with a teardrop locket, adorned with delicate blue enamel scrollwork and a stunning “S”—a true example of exquisite Victorian craftsmanship.

 To the other side of the locket is a glass-covered compartment to hold a tiny keepsake or lock of hair, a tender reminder of love and memory.